RajaBellebon/down-the-code/README.md

 # Welcome to tulec, the git repository for downthecode.com :sparkles:

-This website is powered by Gatsby, deployed to Netlify and tested using Jest and Cypress.
+This website is powered by Gatsby, deployed to Netlify and tested using Cypress.

 This site is still `in-progress`.

 http://downthecode.com/

 ![Awesome](/awesome.gif)
+0-poopl;